Effects of Strong Magnetic Fields on the Hadron-Quark Deconfinement Transition: Formalism

 \subsection{Hadronic Matter Model}

-The hadronic matter is described in this work by a rather generalized version of the $\sigma-\omega$ hadrodynamics relativistic mean-field (RMF) model, where the strong interaction between hadrons is emulated by the exchange of virtual mesons.
+The hadronic matter is described in this work by a version of the $\sigma-\omega$ hadrodynamics relativistic mean-field (RMF) model, where the strong interaction between hadrons is emulated by the exchange of virtual mesons.
 In the Lagrangian density level, considering $b$ species of baryons, the RMF model under an electromagnetic field is given by

 where $D^\mu=i\partial ^{\mu }+q_bA^\mu$ is the covariant derivative, the meson mass is denoted by $m_i$, with $i=\sigma,\omega,\rho$ (respectively, scalar-isoscalar, vector-isoscalar and vector-isovector) and $g_{ib}$ stands for the coupling constant of the interaction of the $i$ meson field with the baryonic field $\psi_b$.
 The mesonic and electromagnetic field strength tensors are given by their usual expressions, see Ref. \cite{maglag}.
 In this work, we consider the GM1 version of the model \cite{gm1}, which was fitted to reproduce nuclear saturation properties employing scalar self-meson interactions $\sigma^3$ and $\sigma^4$.
-This parameter set does not fulfill all the constraints for nuclear saturation and stellar properties (see Refs. \cite{nlwm,nlwmstellar}), but the fact that the GM1 model has been widely employed in the literature in works that investigate magnetic field effects and can help us with comparisons and guidance (see, e.g., Refs. \cite{EPJC_2020, jcap_2015}) justifies its choice here.
-Moreover, the results that will be obtained next have only qualitative meaning and we do not believe that a different parametrisation would modify the main conclusions.
+This parameter set does not fulfill all the constraints for nuclear saturation and stellar properties (see Refs. \cite{nlwm,nlwmstellar}), but the fact that the GM1 model has been widely employed in the literature in works that investigate magnetic field effects and can help us with comparisons and guidance (see, e.g., Refs. \cite{EPJC_2020, jcap_2015}) justifies its choice here. {The main inadequacy of the GM1 parameterization was considered its prediction of the symmetry energy slope.
+However, the constraint of the symmetry energy slope recently obtained from the neutron skin thickness observations \cite{prex} shows that it is still suitable.
+Thus, despite having been published thirty years ago, this parameterization still holds a good prediction power.} Moreover, the results that will be obtained next have only qualitative meaning and we do not believe that a different parameterization would modify the main conclusions significantly.

 Considering the hadronic matter containing the baryon octet (nucleons $N=\{p$, $n\}$ and hyperons $H=\{\Lambda$, $\Sigma^+$, $\Sigma^0$, $\Sigma^-$, $\Xi^0, \Xi^-\}$), the interaction coupling constants between each meson $i$ and baryon type $b$ can be defined as a fraction of the meson-nucleon coupling $g_{iN}$.
 The particle relative abundances are very sensitive to the hyperon coupling schemes, so, in this work, we adopt the phenomenologically adjusted parameters proposed in Ref. \cite{gm1}.